sjl2006/movieDemoApp/README.md

 # MoviesDemo

-This movies demo app will show a movie list, orderd by available time and can also be sorted by other headers. you can also select a movie and see some detail infomation about the selected movie.
+This movies demo app will show a movie list, orderd by available time and can also be sorted by other headers.
+You can also select a movie and see some detail infomation about the selected movie.

-this movie demo app was generated with [Angular CLI] version 14.0.3.
+This movie demo app was generated with [Angular CLI] version 14.0.3.

-#INSTALLING THE CODE
+# INSTALLING THE CODE

 Download or clone the code from this repository.